Brian Clarke: 1970s

-Clarke received his first commission for a stained glass at age 17.
+Clarke received his first architectural commission at the age of 17.
 However, his suite of 20 windows for the Church of St Lawrence, Longridge (1975) is considered his first mature work.
 Here, the use of transparent glass has a Pop Art sensibility; the 'see through’ panes embrace the everyday by letting the real world in.
 In 1976, Clarke received a large-scale commission from the University of Nottingham to produce 45 paintings, vestments, and a series of stained glass windows for a multi-faith chapel in the Queen's Medical Centre.
 One of the largest public art commissions of the decade, the process of design and installation was filmed by the BBC as material for a documentary.

 In the early years of his career, most of Clarke's work was for religious buildings.
-However, by 1978 his relationship with the Church had become untenable, as his designs were constantly being modified.
-The ending of this relationship freed Clarke to create stained glass for secular contexts and advance the medium as social art.
+However, by 1978, his relationship with the Church of England came to a head over the restoration of St Gabriel's Church, Blackburn, which affected windows that he had designed for the building.
+The resulting end of this relationship freed Clarke to create stained glass for secular contexts and advance the medium as social art.
 Throughout this period, Clarke was active in bringing attention to stained glass and promoting it as a modern medium.
 In 1975, he organised the travelling exhibition Glass Art One, which featured secular, autonomous stained glass panels inspired in part by Japanese-landscape painting.
-Later, he co-curated GLASS/LIGHT, an extensive survey of twentieth-century stained glass, with British war artist John Piper and art historian Martin Harrison, in collaboration with the artist Marc Chagall as part of the 1978 Festival of the City of London.
+Later, he co-curated GLASS/LIGHT, an extensive survey of 20th-century stained glass, with British war artist John Piper and art historian Martin Harrison, in collaboration with the artist Marc Chagall as part of the 1978 Festival of the City of London.
 Clarke also produced the book Architectural Stained Glass,a polemical collection of essays.